 The DMPM WG recommends staff and future working groups should be empowered to obtain data and/or metrics and should be given the resources to perform such an analysis.

-Recommendation 1: The Working Group recommends the formation of a small “pilot” effort under which GNSO community Stakeholder Groups and Constituencies would be invited to submit proposals/ideas for fact-based data and metrics collection and analysis topics.
+Recommendation 1: The Working Group recommends the formation of a small “pilot” effort under which GNSO community Stakeholder Groups and Constituencies or Working Groups initiated within the GNSO would be invited to submit proposals/ideas for fact-based data and metrics collection for analysis of issues and/or problems.
 A number of proposals (five or less) would be selected to assess the impact of fact-based information on identifying potential or further exploring existing GNSO policy development issues.

 Recommendation details:

 This pilot effort would target the “Issue Identification” and “Working Group” phases of the GNSO policy development process (PDP) with the intent of enhancing community understanding of issues prior to the “Issue Scoping” phase of the PDP or to further provide necessary data as required for working groups.
+To the extent data and metrics should be required at the “Issue Scoping” phase, the pilot may be accessible by staff as they are tasked with development of Issue Reports.

-This effort would be targeted in both timing and scope with an eye toward assessing whether fact-based data and metrics collection can assist the GNSO community in more efficiently identifying, defining or confirming the need for policy development work in certain areas of inquiry.
+This effort would be targeted in both timing and scope with an eye toward assessing how fact-based data and metrics collection can assist the GNSO community in more efficiently identifying, defining or confirming the need for policy development work in certain areas of inquiry.

 Upon the identification of an inquiry topic in the pilot phase, third-party contractors or ICANN staff would conduct the research or data gathering and be responsible for reporting back to the working group within a specific and expeditious period of time.
-The research output of any approved proposals would follow the Recommended Format of an Issue Report Request as noted in Section 4 of Annex 2 (p.58, 59) of the Policy Development Process Manual, as some matters may ultimately be presented to the GNSO Council.
+The research output of any approved proposals would follow the recommended format of an Issue Report Request as noted in Section 4 of Annex 2 (p.58, 59) of the Policy Development Process Manual, as some matters may ultimately be presented to the GNSO Council.

-Further, working groups will be expected to follow the same process for the pilot should they determine a need for additional data to facilitate policy deliberations in formulation possible consensus policy recommendations.
+Further, working groups will be expected to follow the same process for the pilot should they determine a need for additional data to facilitate policy deliberations in formulation of possible consensus policy recommendations.

-Should the pilot effort show success, a subsequent follow-up phase would encompass an FY17 special budget request to expand the initial pilot effort into a more full-fledged program of resources to examine potential topics/matters of community policy development interest.
+Should the pilot effort show success, a subsequent follow-up phase would encompass an FY17 or FY18 special budget request to expand the initial pilot effort into a more full-fledged program of resources to examine potential topics/matters of community interests.
 This second phase (informed by the initial pilot effort) would likely feature the development of more specific criteria for topic selection and data gathering/research.

+Success Criteria Considerations:

+Did the SGs, Cs, or WGs use data and/or metrics as part of its process (e.g., in scoping/defining the issue, prioritizing the issues under consideration, and/or guiding the WG to an informed recommendation on the issue under consideration)

+Who (registrants, registrars, registries) or what groups have benefited from the availability of data/metrics?

+Was the incorporation of data and/metrics or were the data/metrics useful to the WG in its process?

+Was there general community satisfaction in the process for requesting data/metrics to further explore issues?
+Specifically:

+Availability and clarity of eligibility criteria for funding

+Number of applications received vs number approved or rejected

+Average time of the approval process

 5.3.4.3 Preliminary level of consensus for this recommendation

-The WG appears to have consensus for these recommendations, but it should be noted that no formal consensus call was undertaken.
+The WG appears to have consensus for this recommendation, but it should be noted that no formal consensus call was undertaken.
 Such a formal consensus call will be conducted once the recommendation is finalized following review of the public comments received on this Initial Report.